Forest Abbey: History

 The abbots of Affligem Abbey, which had been the ecclesiastical owners of the parish since the Bishop of Cambrai ceded it to them in 1105, decided to build a priory for women in Forest, which would eventually become Forest Abbey.
 The first prioress was named in 1239.
 Also in the 13th century, the Romanesque Church of St. Denis was rebuilt in the newer Gothic style.
 The neighbouring abbey church was rebuilt in the 15th century.

 Relics of Saint Alena, whose cult was popular in the region, were formerly kept both in the parish church and in the abbey church, but since 1796 only in the parish church.

 Much of the abbey was destroyed by fire on 26 March 1764.
 The abbey was suppressed on 8 October 1796 and sold the following year.

-The buildings that survived the dismantling are now owned by the Brussels municipality of Forest, and are used as a cultural centre for seminars, banquets and exhibitions.
-The abbey and the site were classified as a historic monument in 1994.
+The abbey and the site were classified as a historic monument on 8 September 1994.
+The buildings that survived the dismantling are now owned by the municipality of Forest, and are used as a cultural centre for seminars, banquets and exhibitions.